How did you

 What unlocks your creativity?

-Many times I have to step away from my work
+Many times I have to step away from my

-from design.
-Working out, going to the movies,
+different from design.
+Working out, going to

-being outside and enjoying life helps.
-Looking
+the movies, being outside and enjoying life

-at other designers' work also helps me to stay
+helps.
+Looking at other designers' work also

-motivated and creative.
-I enjoy browsing through
+helps me to stay motivated and creative.
+I enjoy

-design books, magazines and Web sites.
-You can
+browsing through design books, magazines and

-find me at Borders or Barnes & Noble almost
+Web sites.
+You can find me at Borders or Barnes

-every weekend.
-I have design books piled all over
+& Noble almost every weekend.
+I have design

-the house.
-I can't seem to find enough room to
+books piled all over the house.
+I can't seem

-store all my books.
+to find enough room to store all my books. |